dev-oiram/dev-oiram/README.md

-### Hello  I'm Mario 👨🏻‍🚀 and ready for 🚀 take off!
+### Hi  I'm Mario 👨🏻‍🚀 and always ready for take off 🚀!

 ⚡ Fun fact: I love to code! 🤖